mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/using-ml-kit/_index.md

 Once the ML [mapping document](#import-model) is created by importing the model, the ML model is available in the Studio Pro.

-Drag and drop the [Call ML model](/refguide/call-ml-model/) activity from the toolbar in the Microflow editor to use call and use your ML model in your application logic..
+Drag and drop the [Call ML model](/refguide/call-ml-model/) activity from the Toolbox in the microflow editor to use call and use your ML model in your application logic.

 #### 2.3.1 Example of a Model Microflow